 As the $\cL(P)$-formula $\phi(\xbar;\ybar)$ above was arbitrary, we conclude that $A$ is bounded in $\cM$ with respect to $\cL_{M_0}$. \end{proof}

-\begin{remark} We some comments on the assumptions in Theorem \ref{thm:wmt-bounded} \begin{enumerate}[$(1)$] \item Theorem \ref{thm:wmt-bounded} cannot be generalized to arbitrary stable theories.
-In \cite{Poizpairs}, Poizat constructs an $\omega$-stable theory $T$ and models $\cN\prec\cM\models T$ such that the pair $(\cM,N)$ is unstable.
-By stability of $T$, the induced structure $N_{\cM}$ is the same as $\cN$ and so, by Proposition \ref{prop:CZ-bounded}, $N$ is not bounded in $\cM$ (or in any expansion of $\cM$ by constants).
+\begin{remark} We make some comments on the assumptions in Theorem \ref{thm:wmt-bounded}. \begin{enumerate}[$(1)$] \item Theorem \ref{thm:wmt-bounded} cannot be generalized to arbitrary stable theories.
+For example, Poizat \cite{Poizpairs} constructed an $\omega$-stable theory $T$ and $\cN\prec\cM\models T$ such that the pair $(\cM,N)$ is unstable.
+By stability of $T$, $N_{\cM}$ is the same as $\cN$ and so, by Proposition \ref{prop:CZ-bounded}, $N$ is not bounded in $\cM$ (or any expansion by constants).
 In \cite{Bouspairs}, Bouscaren shows that if $T$ is superstable, then every theory of pairs of models of $T$ is stable if and only if $T$ does not have the dimensional order property.

-\item The additional constants naming a substructure $\cM_0$ are necessary in order to prove Theorem \ref{thm:wmt-bounded}.
+\item The additional constants naming a substructure are necessary in order to prove Theorem \ref{thm:wmt-bounded}.
 For example, let $T$ be the theory of an equivalence relation $E$ with two infinite classes.
 Fix $\cM\models T$ and distinct $a_1,a_2,b\in M$ such that $E(a_1,a_2)$ and $\neg E(a_1,b)$.
 Then $A=M\backslash\{a_1,a_2,b\}$ is not bounded in $\cM$.
 To see this, note that $a_1$ and $b$ clearly have different $\cL(P)$-types while, on the other hand, there is an $\cL$-elementary map from $Aa_1$ to $Ab$, extending a permutation of $A$, and so $a_1$ and $b$ satisfy the same bounded $\cL(P)$-formulas. \end{enumerate} \end{remark}

-In \cite{PiLC}, Pillay proves that if $T$ is \emph{strongly minimal}, $\cM\models T$, and $A\seq M$, then $A$ is bounded in $\cM$, without the use of any extra constants (see also \cite[Corollary 5.4]{CaZi}).
-Although it will not be necessary for our later results, it is interesting to see that the same holds for weakly minimal \emph{expansions of groups} (we expect that this generalizes to weakly minimal unidimensional theories).
+In \cite{PiLC}, Pillay proves that if $T$ is \emph{strongly minimal}, $\cM\models T$, and $A\seq M$, then $A$ is bounded in $\cM$ without adding any extra constants (see also \cite[Corollary 5.4]{CaZi}).
+Although it will not be necessary for our later results, it is interesting to see that the same holds for weakly minimal \emph{expansions of groups}.